Souvlaki: Souvlaki pita

 Souvlaki-pita consists of grilled souvlaki meat folded in a lightly grilled pita along with sliced tomatoes and onions, and tzatziki sauce, and fried potatoes on the side – though increasingly they may be added to the folded pita.
 This variation is prominent at outlets run by Melbourne's Greek-Australian community.

 In some areas, when chicken is used instead of pork, tzatziki and onions are replaced with a special yellow mustard sauce and lettuce.
 Other garnishes and sauces include ktipiti, Russian salad, and melitzanosalata.

 Corfu

 In Corfu, a special tomato sauce is added to souvlaki, plainly called "red sauce" (κόκκινη σάλτσα).

 Cyprus

 In Cyprus, souvlaki can refer both to the small chunks of meat on a skewer, and to the dish.
 It is made with a large pita that has a pocket-style opening.
 Into this is placed the meat (traditionally lamb or pork, more recently sheftalia or chicken), which in Cypriot souvlaki is cut into slightly larger chunks.
 Tomatoes, cucumbers and shredded white cabbage are the usual salad additions.
 Onion, parsley, and pickled green chili peppers are common accompaniments, as are yogurt and tzatziki.
-Cut lemons are always included with souvlaki, as they are with all grilled meats in Cyprus.
-Lettuce is not traditional and is seldom used in souvlaki outside of tourist resorts.